alpha14/notify_push/README.md

 ## Requirements

 This app requires a redis server to be setup and for nextcloud to be configured to use the redis server.
+The package php-redis also needs to be installed.

 ## Quick setup